 It is important that businesses take a proactive approach to understanding the implications, particularly as the potential impacts, delays and increased costs may be incurred across the supply chain.

-Whilst every effort has been made to ensure that the information is as full and as up to date as possible this is a fast-moving situation and we recommend that businesses read Government guidelines (gov.uk/transition) that are constantly being updated and seek their own independent advice in preparation.
+We recommend that businesses read Government guidelines that are constantly being updated and seek their own independent advice in preparation.

 Businesses should ensure they: